 Arranging your accommodation

-Since we understand the struggles of the accommodation process, our Housing Office supports you in your search when and where needed.
-Lots of information and useful links can be found on our website.
-If you have specific questions with regards to the reserved accommodation, the private market, your rental contract and so on, please contact us via e-mail or phone.
+Please spread your options by start exploring both the private market and reserved accommodation.
+If you have specific questions with regards to the reserved accommodation, the private market, your rental contract, housing allowance, safety tips and so on, please contact the Housing Office via e-mail or phone.

 The reserved accommodation options are carefully chosen by the University.
 There is a limited availability.
 Our preferred suppliers offer rooms for 6 months or 1 year with fixed contract dates.

 In the private market section you can find lots of useful information and tips and tricks to find a room, studio or apartment in Tilburg yourself.
 We provide you with a list of agencies and websites which will help to get started.

 On this page you can read the answers to frequently asked questions on accommodation.

 An in-depth look at the different kinds of accommodation, steps international students need to take, the Dutch way of finding a student house, risks and contracts.